narci2010/anguboot2/README.md

 # Anguboot

-> Yeoman generator for a complete Spring-Boot project with Angular application
+> Yeoman generator for a complete Spring Boot project with Angular 4 application

 ## What's in it